 The USC School of Dramatic Arts strives to provide its students with professional development opportunities that help establish and sustain successful careers as creators, performers and cultural innovators.
-In addition to the strong foundation, the following programs offer our students an introduction to the industry, while also ensuring that they are well-versed in the most cutting-edge skills and in developing a real-world sense of what’s required to thrive in their chosen profession.
+In addition to the strong foundation, the following programs offer our students an introduction to the industry, while also ensuring that they are well-versed in the most cutting-edge skills and developing a real-world sense of what’s required to thrive in their chosen profession.

 The School attracts a wide range of distinguished artists from stage, film and television to lead professional development sessions, lectures and master classes.
-By exposing students to the most exciting and dynamic artists in their respective fields, the Visiting Artist Program serves as a conduit to the professional world and gives students the opportunity to work cross-discipline to inspire and inform their training in ways they may not have previously considered.
+By exposing students to the most exciting and dynamic artists in their respective fields, the Visiting Artist Program serves as a conduit to the professional world and gives students the opportunity to work across disciplines to inspire and inform their training in ways they may not have previously considered.